 Stage 4: Foreclosure sale

 We help you figure out which stage you are at in your specific state and with your specific lender.
-We do not give legal advice; the specifics of state foreclosure law belong with an attorney.
+We do not provide legal advice; the specifics of state foreclosure law are best handled by an attorney.
 We can connect you with one if you do not already have one.

 Race-the-timeline strategy